-CGMs are put in with a device.
+CGMs are inserted with a device.
 A needle in the device pushes the tiny, flexible wire under the skin.
 The needle then comes back out and only the wire stays under the skin.
 The site is typically changed every 1-2 weeks.
 Sensor data is sent to a receiver where the sugar level is viewed.

 Benefits of Using a CGM

-Early warning of a rising or falling sugar.
+Early warning of a rising or falling sugar

-Alerts when high or low sugars are noticed or predicted.
+Alerts when high or low sugars are noticed or predicted

-Can help improve sugar levels and time spent with glucose in target range.
+Can help improve sugar levels and time spent with glucose in target range

-Ability to share sugar levels with others.
+Ability to share results with others

 Accuracy of CGM